turingschool/mod-0-curriculum/session5/index.md

   <p>Person with the shortest first name goes first.</p>
   <p>1.
 Introduce yourself: name, pronouns</p>
   <p>2.
 What's something you're really good at?
 (Don't be humble!)</p>
   <p>3.
-Accountability review: how are you progressing toward mastery of your focus skills?</p>
+Accountability review: what tangible progress have you made toward the focus skills you identified at the beginning of Mod 0?</p>
   <p>Have extra time?
 Share what extra things you're doing to get ready to start school at Turing.</p>
 </div>